SoliDry/api-generator/README.md

 However, HMAC SHA-256 is the most popular these days.

 ### Caching
-RJAPI ships with caching ability (via Redis) out of the box, the only thing you need to do is to declare cache settings:
+API ships with caching ability (via Redis) out of the box, the only thing you need to do is to declare cache settings:
 ```yaml
   Redis:
     type: object